 - The Cyber Security and Information Systems Information Analysis Center (CSIAC) BCO

 - 2012 – The CSIAC BCO, a consolidation of three predecessor IACs, the Data and Analysis Center for Software (DACS), the Modeling and Simulation Information Analysis Center (MSIAC) and the Information Assurance Technology Analysis Center (IATAC), with the addition of the Knowledge Management/Information Sharing technical discipline, was awarded to Quanterion.
+A new competitively awarded CSIAC contract was awarded in 2017.

 - The Data and Analysis Center for Software (DACS) BCO